amirali511/HelliWM/README.md

 `LK` : launcher key (values can be in the form XK_SOMETHING like XK_S).

 `CK` : close key (values can be in the form XK_SOMETHING like XK_C).

+## Guides on the syntax of .SHORTCUT file
+The only point is that you have to write the program names on the first line with spaces and the corresponding shortcuts on the second line with spaces.

 ## Note about dmenu
 You still can use dmenu as a launcher, but it won't be in the correct form and thus, is not recommended.